stokito/fortress-lang/README.txt

 type).
 Note that the t() method on matrices is transposition, and will eventually be replaced by opr ()^T.

 GENERATORS, REDUCTIONS, and COMPREHENSIONS

-Defining new generators is discussed in detail in the Fortress language specification, but if you're trying it yourself for the first time you may find it instructive to browse the source code of the libraries.
+Defining new generators is discussed in detail in the Fortress language specification, but if you're trying it yourself for the first time, you may find it instructive to browse the source code of the libraries.

 DEFINING NEW PRIMITIVE FUNCTIONS